gloomcowboy/YoutubeFixer/README.md

 ## Files

-manifes.json -> Tells the browser what extension is and where to run block.css -> Hides the desired page elements content.js -> Watches the page  / redirects the home page to your subscriptions feed
+manifes.json -> Tells the browser what extension is and where to run.

+block.css -> Hides the desired page elements.

+content.js -> Watches the page  / redirects the home page to your subscriptions feed.